Connect with others who understand.

 DMTs slow the progression of MS. They do this by targeting the immune system to reduce its attacks on the central nervous system.
 MS is considered an autoimmune disease because the body essentially attacks its own nerves and brain cells.

-The HE DMTs are a group of medications for MS that have been deemed highly effective based on how they’ve performed in clinical trials compared to other existing treatments.
-HE DMTs include MS medications in several different drug classes, including sphingosine-1-phosphate (S1P) receptor modulators and anti-CD20 monoclonal antibodies.
-HE DMTs in different classes work in different ways to slow the progression of MS.
+The highly effective DMTs are a group of medications for MS that have been deemed highly effective based on how they’ve performed in clinical trials compared to other existing treatments.
+Highly effective DMTs include MS medications in several drug classes, including sphingosine-1-phosphate (S1P) receptor modulators and anti-CD20 monoclonal antibodies.
+Highly effective DMTs in different classes work in different ways to slow the progression of MS.

-Many different HE DMTs are now approved by the U.S. Food and Drug Administration (FDA).
-HE DMTs currently available include:
+Many highly effective DMTs are now approved by the U.S. Food and Drug Administration (FDA).
+Highly effective DMTs currently available include:

 Measuring Effectiveness